dfrappart/tfstatemanip/Terraformconfig/01_Import/readme.md

 ```

-looks good, it seems to have everything wer'e looking for, so now we are going to import the resource, using the proper resource path:
+Looks good, it seems to have everything wer'e looking for, so now we are going to import the resource, using the proper resource path:

 ```powershell